Strolledlmp942/cicsa-2026/README.md

 **Alternative considered:** Single-camera line following.
 Rejected because the WRO 2026 track uses no floor markings — walls are the only navigational reference.

-### Why L298N motor driver (not DRV8833 or similar)?
+### Why DRV8871 motor driver (not L298N or DRV8833)?

-The L298N was chosen for its voltage tolerance (up to 46V input), which means our 11.1V LiPo connects directly with no additional protection circuitry.
-Its current capacity (2A per channel) handles the N20's stall current.
-The efficiency disadvantage (~30% heat loss vs ~5% for DRV8833) is acceptable given that our total motor runtime per round is under 3 minutes.
+The DRV8871 was chosen over the L298N we used in 2025 for three key reasons.
+First, efficiency: the DRV8871 uses N-channel MOSFETs and loses only ~5% of power as heat, compared to the L298N's ~30% loss — this means less thermal management and longer battery life.
+Second, built-in current regulation: the DRV8871 has integrated current sensing that limits peak current to 3.6A, protecting our N20 motors from stall damage without external circuitry.
+Third, size: the DRV8871 module is significantly smaller and lighter than the L298N, which matters for our weight budget.

+We considered the DRV8833 (dual-channel, 1.5A/channel) but rejected it because our N20 motors draw up to 1.5A stall each — right at the DRV8833's limit, with no safety margin.
+The DRV8871's 3.6A headroom is much more comfortable.
+The trade-off is that the DRV8871 is single-channel, so we use one module per motor (two total), but the smaller board size makes this easy to accommodate on our chassis.

 ### Design iteration history